ManashJKonwar/IP-Pointnet-ObjectDetection/README.md

 - The aim of this repository is to implement Frustum Pointnets on readily available 3d KITTI as well as Lyft datasets.
 - Understand Pointnet Architecture and develop POC around research papers from main authors of Frustum Pointnet.
 - Implement Frustum Pointnet for developing a 3d object detector.

+This repository is code release for CVPR 2018 paper (arXiv report [here](https://arxiv.org/abs/1711.08488)).
+In this work, study of 3D object detection from RGB-D data was performed.
+The authors propose a novel detection pipeline that combines both mature 2D object detectors and the state-of-the-art 3D deep learning techniques.
+In this pipeline, first thing is to build object proposals with a 2D detector running on RGB images, where each 2D bounding box defines a 3D frustum region.
+Then based on 3D point clouds in those frustum regions, 3D instance segmentation is achieved and amodal 3D bounding box estimation, using PointNet/PointNet++ networks (see references at bottom).

+By leveraging 2D object detectors, we greatly reduce 3D search space for object localization.
+The high resolution and rich texture information in images also enable high recalls for smaller objects like pedestrians or cyclists that are harder to localize by point clouds only.
+By adopting PointNet architectures, we are able to directly work on 3D point clouds, without the necessity to voxelize them to grids or to project them to image planes.
+Since the paper directly work on point clouds, they are able to fully respect and exploit the 3D geometry -- one example is the series of coordinate normalizations that authors apply, which help canocalizes the learning problem.
+They have further evaluated this approach on KITTI and SUNRGBD benchmarks, and this system significantly outperforms previous state of the art and is still in leading positions on current <a href="http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d">KITTI leaderboard</a>.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ![Frustum Pointnet 3D Object Detection Pipeline](./repo_assets/FrustumPointnet_Object_Detection_Pipeline.jpg)